gabyfulchic/complete-dockerfile-example/README.md

 # An example of complete dockerfile
 ![Docker release](https://img.shields.io/badge/Docker-19.03.6-9cf)

-This project is here to store my sample of a Dockerfile.
+This project is here to store my default complete Dockerfile.
 I pref using a sample to never forget anything and to curl
 the file everytime I need to begin a Dockerfile.
+There is also [here](Dockerfile-flask-example) a Dockerfile already ok to deploy flask apps.

-## Use your Dockerfile
+## Use Dockerfile

 * Get the example
 ```bash